 Welcome to Year 4!

-Welcome to Mrs Barnes-Smith's Year 4 class!
-We are delighted to be supported this year by Mrs Williams and Miss Hodgkins.
+Welcome to Miss Withams' Year 4 class!
 On this page you will find useful information about our work and ways you can help your child at home.
 Check back often to see what we've been learning!

-Homework - Your child receives homework on a Monday morning (spellings and comprehension) which must be handed in on a Friday morning.
+Homework - Your child receives homework on a Friday (maths or English) which must be handed in on a Wednesday morning.
 This should be completed in their green homework book.
-Please listen to your child read the comprehension homework and discuss the questions with them - this mirrors the approach we would take in class.
-In addition to comprehension and spellings, topic grids are given out termly/half termly.
+In addition to this, topic grids are given out termly/half termly.
 See the link at the bottom of the page for this term's grid.
 Spellings will be given out and tested weekly.

 PE - This term PE is always on a Friday afternoon, when half of the class will be swimming and the other half will be joining with Year 5.
-The second PE session of the week rotates according to other visiting specialists and availability of our hall, but will usually be on a Wednesday.
+The second PE session of the week rotates according to visiting specialists and availability of our hall, but will usually be on a Wednesday.
 Therefore your child needs their PE kit in school every day so that they are prepared from week to week.

 PE kit should consist of:

 Reading - Please hear your child read every night for around 15-20 minutes (as far as is possible).
 Fluency in reading helps children to build their understanding of the world, their comprehension, vocabulary and develops empathy for others.
 Reading can be from many sources, not just their reading scheme book.
 Try this list for ideas: https://schoolreadinglist.co.uk/reading-lists-for-ks2-school-pupils/suggested-reading-list-for-year-4-pupils-ks2-age-8-9/